-The gross carrying amount and the accumulated depreciation at the beginning and end of the period in respect of each class of property, plant and equipment, together with all the other movements on the asset accounts.
+• The gross carrying amount and the accumulated depreciation at the beginning and end of the period in respect of each class of property, plant and equipment, together with all the other movements on the asset accounts.

-In Reconciliation note to the financial statements
+In Annexure B and C to the financial statements

-- The Reconciliation note disclose a more detailed analysis of the various classes of assets

-The Reconciliation note must show a reconciliation of the carrying amount at the

-beginning and end of the period showing:
+- These annexures disclose a more detailed analysis of the various classes of assets (Annexure B) as well as a detailed analysis on the allocation of assets to the various departments and functions (Annexure C).
+These annexures must show a reconciliation of the carrying amount at the beginning and end of the period showing:

 - Additions

 - Disposals

 - Acquisitions through business combinations

 - Increases or decreases resulting from revaluations

 - Reductions in carrying amount (impairment losses)

 - Depreciation

 - Other movements

 When property, plant and equipment is disposed of by selling or destroyed the asset values must be offset against the proceeds, if any.
 This will result in a profit or loss on the particular item of property, plant and equipment.
+If this item was previously revalued and there is still a balance left regarding this item on the revaluation reserve, this balance must then be transferred to the accumulated surplus/deficit account.

-Revaluation of Fixed Assets - Not applicable
+Revaluation of Fixed Assets